 A dramatic recovery

-In 2000, the Conservancy and partners began bringing 20 foxes into captivity to protect them from predation and increase their numbers in a captive-breeding facility designed to mimic their natural environment.
+In 2000, TNC and partners began bringing 20 foxes into captivity to protect them from predation and increase their numbers in a captive-breeding facility designed to mimic their natural environment.

 After six seasons, 85 pups were produced by the program and released into the wild.
 As a result of the successful recovery, the captive breeding program was phased out in 2007.